 Photo from Super Jeep Tour to Askja Caldera & Holuhraun Lava Field with Transfer from Myvatn

-Holuhraun is also a candidate for the most famous unknown place in Iceland.
 Here, you'll be able to feel the newly formed rough lava and see nature in its most raw form.
-Holuhraun is easily one of the more unique things to do in Iceland and should not be missed by anyone who wants to get off the beaten path here.
+Holuhraun is easily one of the more unique things to do in Iceland and should not be missed by anyone who wants the true Iceland experience.

 5. Stakkholtsgja Canyon